arslan274/Year-13-Platformer/README.md

 # Year-13-Platformer
-Platformer game as part of year 13 coursework.
+Platformer game as part of year 13 coursework for OCR A level Computer Science.
 Achieved grade A (61/70) Coded in Python and imported Pygame.